Foreclosure Response and Neighborhood Preservation

 The Foreclosure Response and Neighborhood Preservation grantmaking program supports projects and initiatives that help families avoid displacement, protect family and community assets, and preserve and stabilize neighborhoods.
 Learn more about our 2013 Foreclosure Response and Neighborhood Preservation grantees.

-While public attention to the foreclosure crisis has ebbed and flowed over the last three years, the foreclosure crisis has continued to grow and the need for intervention remains great.
-In Bay Area communities such as Antioch and Richmond, foreclosure rates have improved slightly over the past year, but still remain above historical norms, with one in every 164 housing units receiving a foreclosure filing in Antioch and one in every 212 housing units receiving a foreclosure filing in Richmond during June 2012 alone1.
-Oakland’s foreclosures have dipped slightly, but still remain high; 1 in every 350 housing units received a foreclosure filing in June 2012, down from 1 in 284 in 20112.3
+While public attention to the foreclosure crisis has ebbed and flowed over the last four years, the foreclosure crisis has continued to grow and the need for intervention remains great.
+In Bay Area communities such as Antioch and Richmond, foreclosure rates have improved slightly over the past year, but still remain above historical norms, with one in every 164 housing units receiving a foreclosure filing in Antioch and one in every 540 housing units receiving a foreclosure filing in Richmond during January 20141.
+Oakland’s foreclosure rate in January 2014 stood at 1 in every 1571 housing units down from 1 in 350 in June 20122.3

 The impact of all this foreclosure activity on communities is all too well known: neighborhoods falling into disrepair, tenants evicted as landlords default, declines in property tax revenues forcing cuts to critical services, and the overall health, stability, and economic future of families being severely affected.